The island of Koh Phangan is a gem sitting in the Gulf of Thailand just waiting to be explored.

 Koh Phangan Temples

 Koh Phangan has some Buddhist temples and a Chinese temple which can be explored whilst touring the island.
-We had visited Wat Phu Khao Noi which is an old buddhist temple in a natural quiet setting atop a mountain.
+We had visited Wat Phu Khao Noi which is an old Buddhist temple in a natural quiet setting atop a mountain.

 Yang Na Yai Tree

 Yang Na Yai tree is the largest tree in all of Thailand.
 This tree is found by doing a short detour on the way to Haad Rin beach.
-The tree is huge and is really a site to see especially the gigantic branches beneath which have fallen off over time.
+The tree is huge and is really a sight to see especially the gigantic branches beneath which have fallen off over time.

 Take a tour to Mu Koh Angthong National Park

-Lush forestry on the limestone cliffs jutting out of the turquoise waters beneath look like something you would see on a TV documentary.
+Lush forestry on the limestone cliffs jutting out of the turquoise waters beneath looks like something you would see on a TV documentary.
 Although this park is not in Koh Phangan, it is very close by.
 Tours operate regularly but for the best experience a private tour would be best option.

-Personally we didn’t do this attraction but we would surely recommend.
+Personally we didn’t do this attraction but we would surely recommend it.
 We usually prefer to do tours either in a small group or privately.
 This allows the boat driver to choose different time frames than the bigger tours which tend to use the same routes and same time frame therefore each spot is usually crowded and the experience is significantly decreased.